phamilton-hbs/phamilton-hbs.github.io/docs/drive/assignment_sheet.md

   <source src="https://i.imgur.com/CS3TnbW.mp4" type="video/mp4">
 </video>

 + The final file is the Colab notebook the students work through during class, which is saved in the `notebooks` folder (`Class 5: Experimentation at Yelp.ipynb`).
 For in-class notebooks we do not directly provide a link in the assignment sheet, but instead distribute them using a re-direct link through the course website (in this case, `dsm.business/colab/class5`).
-This process is described in the section [ADD LINK].
+This process is described in the section [Redirect Links](../website/cpanel.md#redirect-links).

 ## Releasing the Notebooks